julen26/spinus/README.md

 Contents
 ----
 - `builder` folder contains scripts for building the entire framework, specific modules and API reference.
 For both platforms Windows and Linux.
-- `doc` folder contains the documentation divided as follow:
+- `docs` folder contains the documentation divided as follow:
-	- `api`, contains the API reference which only appears when documentation is built.
+	- `api`, contains the [API reference](http://git.spinussoft.com/julen26/spinus/pages/api/) built with _jsdoc_.
-	- `tutorials`, which contains demos and an intuitive web mode to test them.
+	- `tryit`, which contains [demos](http://git.spinussoft.com/julen26/spinus/pages/tryit/) and an intuitive web mode to test them.
 [Manual](http://git.spinussoft.com/julen26/spinus/wiki) is on the wiki pages.
 - `release` folder contains `.js` files needed to use the framework after building is done. `spinus.js` file as complete framework and `spinus-[module].js` as individual modules.
 - `src` folder contains de souce code.
 - `tests` folder contains HTML pages used to test each functionality.